Thomas-Marchand/master-calendar-viewer/README.md

 ## ✨ Features

-*   **Automated Scraping:** A script navigates the calendar and extracts event data for multiple groups.
+*   **Automated Scraping:** A script navigates the calendar data and extracts events for multiple groups.
 *   **Mobile-First Dark Mode UI:** A clean, responsive interface designed for phone screens, with both daily and weekly views.
 *   **Dynamic Group Filtering:** Users can toggle which groups they want to see, with their preferences automatically saved in their browser for future visits.
 *   **Multi-Day Navigation:** Users can navigate through the calendar using buttons, keyboard arrow keys, or by swiping on a touch device.